richard-d-lee/jesus-chatbot/MARKETING_GUIDE.md

 **Outreach Template:**
 ```
-Subject: Would You Review Jesus Chatbot for Your Audience?
+Subject: Would You Review Jesus Express for Your Audience?

 Hi [Name],

 I'm a big fan of your content on [specific video/post].
 Your perspective
 on [topic] really resonated with me.

-I recently launched Jesus Chatbot, a free AI tool that lets people have
+I recently launched Jesus Express, a free AI tool that lets people have
 conversations with different representations of Jesus Christ.
 It includes
 features like Scripture Mode with multiple Bible versions.